tsion/middleearth/drafts/Conditions.md

 may want a way to pass the fixed entry back to `parseLogEntry`.

-To allow more complex recovery protocols, restarts can take arbitrary arguments, which are passed in the call to `invokeRestart`.
+To allow more complex recovery protocols, restarts can take arbitrary arguments, which are passed in the call to `invoke`.
 You can provide support for both the recovery strategies I just mentioned by adding two restarts to `parseLogEntry`, each of which takes a single argument.
 One simply returns the value it's passed as the return value of `parseLogEntry`, while the other tries to parse its argument in the place of the original log entry.